grafana/grafana-plugin-sdk-go/data/contract_docs/logs.md

 - **Time field** - _required_
   - There must be at least one non nullable time field
-  - If there are multiple time fields present, following will decide the priority
-    - First matching time field with name `timestamp`
+  - The first non nullable time field is chosen
 - **Message field** - _required_
   - There must be at lease one non nullable string field must present
-  - If more than one string fields found, the following will decide the priority
-    - First matching string field with name `body`
+  - The first non nullable string field is chosen
 - **Severity field** - _optional_
   - This is optional field
   - Level/Severity of the log line can be represented with this field.